Analytics built by: Location, Inc.

 Raw data sources: American Community Survey (U.S. Census Bureau), U.S. Department of Housing and Urban Development, Federal Housing Finance Agency.

-With a population of 29,619, 16,260 total housing units (homes and apartments), and a median house value of $241,439, Groton real estate prices are well above average cost compared to national prices.
+With 29,018 people, 15,703 houses or apartments, and a median cost of homes of $246,546, Groton real estate prices are well above average cost compared to national prices.

 People in Groton primarily live in small (one, two or no bedroom) single-family detached homes.
 Groton has a mixture of owner-occupied and renter-occupied housing.